ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/configuration.md

 `groups` (optional) is a list of groups that this host should be a member of.

+`resolver_mode` (optional) controls the desired state of the host's *resolv.conf* file.
+The supported values are:

+* *ignore* - do nothing and leave resolv.conf alone
+* *localhost* - use localhost as a resolver, presumably some other role will have installed a DNS cache there
+* *internal:NET* - use the frontend hosts as resolvers, over the specified overlay network named NET
+* *external* - use Google Public DNS.

+Note that due to ordering issues it is advised to set the *resolver_mode* attribute on hosts only after the first setup is complete, to avoid breaking DNS resolution while Ansible is running.

 ## Example

 An example of a valid inventory file (for a hypotetic Vagrant